ctlee/BioChemCoRe-2018/docs/pages/distance-analysis.md

 {:start="7"}
-7. Save the visualization state of the system by choosing, in the VMD Main window, `File > Save Visualization state...` A new window will open and, in the box beside the word “Filename”, go at the very end of the string (it is the whole path of the current directory in which you are working) and write “state.vmd” (where 1 stays for system).
+7. Save the visualization state of the system by choosing, in the VMD Main window, `File > Save Visualization state...` A new window will open and, in the box beside the word “Filename”, find your own folder where you have permission to write and save it as `state_BCCID.vmd`.
 This will be the name of your state.
 Press OK button.
     You can recover this state at a later time from the VMD Main window, `File > Load Visualization state...`.
 It's good practice to save as you go in case VMD crashes while you are working.